Executive Function Coaching · Built for ADHD/AuDHD Men in Tech

 Is this therapy?
 How is it different from working with my current therapist?

 This is executive function coaching — not therapy.
 IFS parts language is used as an operational self-leadership framework, not for trauma processing or clinical treatment.
+In practice, that means a brief check-in at the start of each session — noticing what part is running the show, naming it, and negotiating one concrete agreement before we get to work.
 If you're in therapy, this protocol complements that work by focusing specifically on operational execution.
 Matt maintains a separate therapy practice under his WA state license and can coordinate with your therapist with your consent.

 Do I need an official ADHD diagnosis to apply?